Danushka-Madushan/animepahe-cli/README.md

 - **`jp`**: Selects Japanese audio (default behavior)
 - **`en`**: Selects English audio/dub when available
 - **Automatic Detection**: Intelligently detects language by checking episode metadata for "eng" or "dub" indicators
-- **Smart Fallback**: If requested language is unavailable, automatically falls back to available options with a warning
+- **Smart Fallback**: If requested language is unavailable, automatically falls back to available options silently
 - **Works with Quality**: Can be combined with any quality setting for precise control

 ### Export Functionality